 This command also increases or decreases the immediate current level using the UP or DOWN parameter by a predetermined amount.
-The CURRent:STEP command sets the amount of increment or decrement.
-Notice that a new increment setting will cause an execution error of -222 (Data out of range) when the maximum or the minimum rated current is exceeded.
+The command CURRent:STEP sets the amount of increment or decrement.
+Notice that a new increment setting will cause an execution error -222 (Data out of range) when the maximum or the minimum rated current is exceeded.